Broad-spectrum Antiviral siRNAs: Influenza Strains Targeted by Anticipation

 Methodology

-We will demonstrate the efficacy of this approach on the influenza strain of the next outbreak.
+We will demonstrate the efficacy of our approach on the influenza strain of the next outreach.
 This achievement will be obtained by guiding the design of chemically optimized siRNA through detailed NMR structural analysis.

 Testing and Validation

-Those molecules will be tested both in vitro and ex vivo.
-Their broad-spectrum activity will be demonstrated on:
+Those molecules will be tested both in vitro and ex vivo, and their broad-spectrum activity will be demonstrated on:

 - Past influenza strains